Acts of Parliament relating to the Post Office:

 Commonwealth 1649-60 to Queen Anne 1702-14

 In the listing below, hyperlinks, where given, are to the copy of the text on this site (if there is one yet).
 If the link has a after it, only the relevant part(s) of the Act are quoted.
-For an explanation of the referencing conventions for Acts as used below see this short guide.
+For an explanation of the referencing and dating conventions for Acts as used below see this short guide.

 (9th June 1657)Act 1657 c.30